Anekdotas/MindGame/doc/Software Engineering 2021/Dokumentacija v09-27.md

 ## 4.3 Security:
 - The database and the server should be in separate Virtual Machines due to security reasons.
+- Store as little non-vital user data as possible

 ## 4.4 Performance:
 - Level loading should be optimized in such a way that on a 3G clients’  internet connection, a level shouldn’t take an unreasonably long time to load.